docker/docs/billing/payment-method.md

 ---
 title: Add or update a payment method
-description: Information on how to add or update a payment method in Docker Hub
+description: Learn how to add or update a payment method in Docker Hub
 keywords: payments, billing, subscription
 ---

-Find information on how to add or update a payment method for your personal account or for an organization.
+This page describes how to add or update a payment method for your personal account or for an organization.

 You can add a payment method or update your account's existing payment method at any time.